Live Virus Vaccines: Examples, Advantages, and More

 Live viral vaccines are just one type of vaccine.
 There are other types that do not involve live viruses or bacteria.
 These include:

-• Subunit vaccines: These vaccines involve a protein or part of a virus or bacterium that triggers a pathogen-specific immune response.
+• Subunit vaccines: These vaccines contain a protein or part of a virus or bacterium that triggers a pathogen-specific immune response.
 Hepatitis B (liver infection), human papillomavirus (HPV, a sexually transmitted infection that produces warts), and pertussis (whooping cough, a respiratory infection) are among the diseases prevented by these types of vaccines.

 • Conjugate vaccines: This type of vaccine targets bacteria that have an outer coating made up of sugar molecules (polysaccharides).
 This coating is designed to disguise the bacteria and prevent an immune response.
 These vaccines are effective in young children who have an immature immune system.
 Haemophilus influenzae type B (Hib) vaccine (prevents a severe infection) is one such example.